BlueKittyMeow/Emil/story/scenes/intro/intro.md

 They fell in step along the bank, the gentle creaking of the ice as familiar as the sighs of patients on the ward.

 "You will be going on your evening walk?"
 Felix asked.
 Emil considered briefly.
-Their walk this afternoon had been longer than expected, Felix eager to note the damage to nearly a dozen different buildings scattered along the banks.
-Long enough, sidling right up to the edge of overlong.
+Their walk this afternoon had been longer than usual, Felix eager to note the damage to nearly a dozen different buildings scattered along the banks.
+Long enough, approaching overlong.
 "Not tonight," Emil said, "I have lecture notes to review for tomorrow."
 Felix nodded and set off towards Emil's apartments.